Reducing Workplace Incidents With AI-Powered Workplace Safety Technology

 7 mins

 Accidents are expensive.
-They damage morale, reduce productivity, and can result in civil and criminal legal proceedings.
-Most organizations try to prevent major accidents by investigating minor ones, along with near misses.
+They damage morale, reduce productivity, and can result in legal action.
+Most organizations try to prevent major accidents by learning from minor ones and near misses.

-But getting people to report events where there is little or no actual harm can be difficult, and using those reports to identify improvements in occupational health and safety (OHS) management is time-consuming.
+But getting people to report events where there is little or no actual harm can be difficult.
+Even when they do, sorting through the reports to identify improvements in occupational health and safety (OHS) management is time-consuming.

-Can an AI safety technology provide an effective short-cut and reduce incidents in the workplace?
-The health and safety team at Marks & Spencer, a well-known British retailer, believe it can.
-We’ll walk you through the arguments for using AI and other technologies as part of your OHS system.
-At the end, we’ll find out if M&S reduced unsafe behaviors.
+Can AI safety technology make this process easier and reduce incidents in the workplace?
+The health and safety team at Marks & Spencer, a well-known British retailer, believes it can.

 Identifying AI-Powered Workplace Safety Solutions

-AI-powered workplace safety solutions, such as computer vision and deep learning systems, are transforming how organizations monitor and mitigate risks.
+AI-powered workplace safety solutions, such as computer vision and deep learning systems, are changing how organizations monitor and mitigate risks.

 These technologies enhance safety management by identifying hazards, preventing incidents, and improving overall safety performance.

-Computer Vision (CV): Analysis of visual inputs, such as CCTV feeds, using AI systems to recognise and identify objects, movements and interactions in an image.
-PPE detection using computer vision can catch any physical hazards and hazardous behaviors in the workplace.
+AI that processes visual inputs like CCTV feeds to identify objects, movements, and interactions in an image.
+PPE detection using computer vision can detect any physical hazards and hazardous behaviors in the workplace.

-Near Misses – A specific event, such as an item falling from a shelf onto the floor, which could have resulted in harm, but didn’t.
-Identifying and analyzing near misses are critical for accident prevention and reducing potential safety issues in the workplace.
+A specific event, such as an item falling from a shelf without injuring anyone.
+Identifying and analyzing near misses is critical for accident prevention and reducing potential safety issues in the workplace.

 Figure 1 illustrates the difference between an accident, a near miss and an unsafe condition.

-Why is it Important to Report Near Misses and Unsafe Conditions?
+Why Don’t People Report Near Misses and Unsafe Conditions?

 Overcoming Barriers to Safety Reporting with AI

-Sometimes, people don’t recognise unsafe conditions.
-They become accustomed to overloaded shelves, rubbish stored near fire exits, and even the slightly slow braking on a forklift truck and don’t see these as things worth reporting.
+Sometimes, people don’t recognize unsafe conditions.
+They get used to overloaded shelves, clutter near fire exits, and even the slightly slow braking on a forklift truck, and don’t see these as things worth reporting.

 Cultural and Managerial Influence on Reporting

-Without the right culture, sometimes even injuries go unreported.
-A papercut in an office, a prick from a tagging gun in a shop or an abrasion from a tool in a workshop might happen so often that no one thinks to report them.
+Without a strong safety culture, even minor workplace injuries go unreported.
+A papercut in an office, a prick from a tagging gun in a shop, or an abrasion from a tool in a workshop might happen so often that no one thinks to report them.

-Even if people want to report unsafe conditions or near misses, reporting systems can be difficult to access or time consuming.
-Figure 3 shows some of the reasons that people give for not reporting incidents.
+Even if people want to report unsafe conditions or near misses, reporting systems can be difficult to access or time-consuming.
+Figure 3 shows common reasons why incidents often go unreported.

 It’s a lot of work to review each incident report.
-You need to be able to decide if an event was a one-off, or part of a pattern.
-Is it linked to behavior or equipment?
-What other incidents need to be considered at the same time?
+Safety teams must determine whether the issue is isolated or part of a recurring pattern.
+They also need to identify if it is linked to behavior or equipment, and whether other incidents need to be considered at the same time.

 Figure 4 illustrates this idea.
-Heinrich’s no-injury events have been replaced with unsafe conditions and near miss reporting, and a fourth, broader layer has been provided by technology, including AI-supported computer vision.
+It replaces Heinrich’s no-injury events with unsafe conditions and near-miss reporting, then adds a broader, AI-powered layer using tools like computer vision.

-Technology now supports the collection of information about unsafe conditions and near misses automatically, before anyone spots the unsafe condition – and long before anyone fills in an incident report form.
+AI technology can now detect unsafe conditions and near misses automatically.
+It spots the unsafe condition, and long before anyone fills in an incident report form.
 Examples of this are shown in Table 1.

 Wearable Technology